BlueWaterCrystal/BPI-R3-openmptcprouter/README.md

 ---

+## How to change LAN Interface
+- ``uci set network.lan.device='wan' && uci set network.lan.ifname='wan' && uci commit && reboot``
+- make sure to apply changes on web-gui as well, sometimes the change doesn't save and reverts back for some reason.
+---

 ## Known Issues

 - **v0.61** - MPTCP aggregation doesn't seem to work for VPNs, only proxies (e.g., shadowsocks, v2ray, xray-core).